Alcohol Treatment and Rehabilitation Centers Near Me

-You or someone you love is struggling with alcohol.
-First, you can take comfort in the fact that Lakeside-Milam Recovery Centers have helped more people achieve sobriety than any other facility in the region.
-Next, you need to understand the stark realities of alcohol addiction:
+You or someone you love is struggling with alcoholism.
+First, you can take comfort in the fact that Lakeside-Milam Recovery Centers has helped more people achieve sobriety and alcohol recovery than any other facility in the region.
+Next, you need to understand the stark realities of alcohol addiction and alcoholism disease:

 - Alcoholism is an identifiable biochemical disease, like diabetes, epilepsy, cancer, or heart disease.
 It is a physical addiction caused by a genetically inherited susceptibility in the body chemistry.